 However different they might be, we’re both in pursuit of the same destination.

-These are my five life’s greatest lessons that I learned from my mentor where I know will be helpful for you lead not only a successful life but fulfill one.
+These are my five life’s greatest lessons that I learned from my mentor which I know will be helpful for you to lead not only a successful life but fulfill one.

-1. Don’t Get in a Way of People Who Go After What They Want
+1. Don’t Get in the Way of People Who Go After What They Want

 First things first – if you’re still fighting your fears of failure, I’ve got some news for you.
 Achievers are not born achieving, and the only obstacle that stands in your way is you.

-I remembered the day of my university graduation, my best friend and I got an offer as an Accountant for a Real Estate Management company who was willing to pay for our continued education.
+I remember the day of my university graduation, my best friend and I got an offer as an Accountant for a Real Estate Management company that was willing to pay for our continued education.

-So, I asked my best friend to pursue a three years Accounting designation where we would only study for two years due to our university’s reputation and credentials, we were allowed us to skip the first year.
+So, I asked my best friend to pursue a three-year Accounting designation where we would only study for two years due to our university’s reputation and credentials, we were allowed us to skip the first year.

 I mean why not?
 We were fresh off school and were still very much in the study mode plus having this designation will differentiate us from others in the industry.